Tips and Resources for Virtual ASQ Screenings

 - ASQ Online.
 If you’re an ASQ Online customer, email parents a link to your Family Access website, where they can either complete the questionnaire online, or view it and provide verbal answers during a phone or video conference.
 Learn more about ASQ Online.

-- Text message.
-ASQ-3 and ASQ:SE-2 Special Release Materials allow you to text JPEG-format images of each questionnaire page to parents who do not have internet access.
-Parents may view images, then answer questions via phone or video conference.
-JPEGs can also be emailed.
+- JPEGs of questionnaires.
+Released in Spring 2020, ASQ-3 and ASQ:SE-2 Special Release Materials (in English and Spanish) allow you to text images of each questionnaire page to parents who do not have internet access.
+You can also email the questionnaire images to parents.
+Parents may view images and then provide answers via phone or video conference.

 2. Prepare parents for the screening ahead of time.